 Transfer the tofu cubes carefully to a dry plate.
 It is essential to make the tofu cubes as dry as possible so that they will not splatter in the pan while pan-frying.

 2. Get ready the vegetables for stir-frying

 The sweet and sour tofu recipe is improvised from the sweet and sour pork, which is widely popular among the Chinese.
-It is an adaptation by replacing the pork with tofu.
+It is an adaptation by replacing pork with tofu.
 As such, I am using the same set of vegetables as if I am cooking with pork.
 The vegetables I use are onion, bell peppers, and cucumber.
 These vegetables are mostly crunchy, which provides a different texture to the soft and chewy tofu.

 Cut the cucumber into wedges or slices.
-The bell pepper should be cut into pieces about the size of the tofu.
+The bell pepper should be cut into bite size pieces about the size of the tofu.
 As for the onion, cut into chunks similar to the size of the tofu.
 By doing so, the vegetables will cook through at the same time.